 Some claim that Allah ﷻ’s attribute of speech is composed of uncreated utterances pronouncing the Arabic words written on the Mushaf.
-We argue that this impossible, because such pronunciations would exist contingently, and what is contingent depends on a creator to have brought it into existence, and Allah ﷻ’s attributes cannot be created.
+We argue that this impossible, because such pronunciations exist contingently, what is contingent depends on a creator to have brought it into existence, and Allah ﷻ’s attributes cannot be created.

 For the same reason, all the other utterances pronouncing the Arabic words of the Mushaf exist contingently, and are in need of a creator.

 And if it is asked: “what then is the relation between the Arabic phrases Muslims recite every day, and Allah ﷻ’s attribute of Speech?”

 The response: those Arabic phrases express meanings that were eternally signified by Allah ﷻ, by virtue of His being attributed with Speech.
 More on the distinction between Self-Speech and the utterances which express it here.

 Allah ﷻ created Arabic words which express the meanings that He eternally signified, and made Jibril (عليه السلام) aware of them.
 Jibril was then commanded to deliver those words to Prophet Muhammed ﷺ.
 And they have reached us through him ﷺ by mass transmission.

 How Jibril (عليه السلام) was made aware of them is a secondary matter.
 It could have been that Allah ﷻ created sounds expressing those words to Jibril.
 It could have been that Allah ﷻ created carvings of those Arabic words onto the Preserved Tablet, which Jibril then read.
 It could have been some other way.